-- (5) Includes 175,568 shares received by Mr. Baker and 68,850 shares received by Mr. Neibart as part of a pro rata distribution from NRDC Capital Management, LLC, of which William L. Mack, Robert C. Baker, and Messrs.
+- (4) For purposes of this table, a person is deemed to be the beneficial owner of shares of Common Stock if that person has the right to acquire such shares within 60 days of the Record Date by the exercise of any Options or warrants.
+Options or warrants held by a person are deemed to have been exercised for the purpose of computing the percentage of outstanding shares of Common Stock beneficially owned by such person, but shall not be deemed to have been exchanged or exercised for the purpose of computing the percentage of outstanding shares of Common Stock beneficially owned by any other person. - (5) Includes 175,568 shares received by Mr. Baker and 68,850 shares received by Mr. Neibart as part of a pro rata distribution from NRDC Capital Management, LLC, of which William L. Mack, Robert C. Baker, and Messrs.
 Baker and Neibart were the sole members and managers.
 In prior reports, Messrs.
-Baker and Neibart each reported indirect beneficial ownership of 688.500 shares. - (6) On its Schedule 13G (Amendment No. 8) filed with the SEC on February 4, 2020, Blackrock, Inc. reported sole voting power with respect to 19,782,890 shares of Common Stock beneficially owned by it, shared voting or shared dispositive power with respect to 0 shares of Common Stock beneficially owned by it, sole dispositive power with respect to 20,093,002 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 20,093,002 shares of Common Stock.
-The Schedule 13G (Amendment No. 8) reports a beneficial ownership percentage of shares of Common Stock of 17.3%. - (7) On its Schedule 13G (Amendment No. 12) filed with the SEC on January 10, 2020, Invesco Ltd. reported sole voting power with respect to 4,059,574 shares of Common Stock, shared voting or shared dispositive power with respect to 0 shares of Common Stock beneficially owned by it, sole dispositive power with respect to 6,496,210 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 6,496,210 shares of Common Stock.
-The Schedule 13G (Amendment No. 12) reports a beneficial ownership percentage of shares of Common Stock of 5.6%. - (8) On its Schedule 13G filed with the SEC on February 14, 2020, State Street Corporation reported sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 4,688,319 shares of Common Stock, sole dispositive power with respect to 0 shares of Common Stock, shared dispositive power with respect to 5,818,156 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 5,818,156 shares of Common Stock of 5.02%. - (9) On its Schedule 13G (Amendment No. 10) filed with the SEC on February 11, 2020, the Vanguard Group, Inc. reported sole voting power with respect to 228,055 shares of Common Stock, shared voting power with respect to 125,010 shares of Common Stock, sole dispositive power with respect to 16,644,162 shares of Common Stock, shared dispositive power with respect to 220,796 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 16,864,958 shares of Common Stock.
-The Schedule 13G (Amendment No. 10) reports a beneficial ownership percentage of shares of Common Stock of 14.53%.
+Baker and Neibart each reported indirect beneficial ownership of 688,500 shares. - (6) On its Schedule 13G (Amendment No. 3) filed with the SEC on January 23, 2023, Blackrock, Inc. reported sole voting power with respect to 22,214,612 shares of Common Stock beneficially owned by it, shared voting or shared dispositive power with respect to 0 shares of Common Stock beneficially owned by it, sole dispositive power with respect to 22,581,843 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 22,581,843 shares of Common Stock.
+The Schedule 13G (Amendment No. 3) reports a beneficial ownership percentage of shares of Common Stock of 18.1%. - (7) On its Schedule 13G (Amendment No. 13) filed with the SEC on February 9, 2023, the Vanguard Group, Inc. reported sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 19,862,512 shares of Common Stock, shared dispositive power with respect to 309,297 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 20,171,809 shares of Common Stock.
+The Schedule 13G (Amendment No. 13) reports a beneficial ownership percentage of shares of Common Stock of 16.2%. - (8) On Its Schedule 13G (Amendment No. 2) filed with the SEC on February 7, 2023, State Street Corporation reported sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 6,301,363 shares of Common Stock, sole dispositive power with respect to 0 shares of Common Stock, shared dispositive power with respect to 7,935,812 shares of Common Stock beneficially owned by it and aggregate beneficial ownership of 7,935,812 shares of Common Stock.
+The Schedule 13G (Amendment No. 2) reports a beneficial ownership percentage of shares of Common Stock of 6.37%.